An Italian basil with a compact shape and fine taste !

 You can also sow basil under a cold frame, from February to April.

 Do not cover the seeds that need light to germinate - just sprinkle a little potting soil on them.
 Put the seedlings in a clear room with a temperature of around 18 ° C. Behind the kitchen window, it works pretty well: just avoid full sun and big temperature differences.
 Keep the soil moist for the first few weeks, but never soggy, spraying gently and regularly.

 Thin out my basil

-Once your basil plants each have 2 to 3 leaves, thin them in a manner that only keeps the most vigorous seedlings, taking care to leave them lots of space to develop.
+Once your basil plants each have 2 to 3 leaves, thin them so as to keep the most vigorous seedlings, taking care to leave enough room for them to develop.

 Dibble my basil

 Transplant seedlings sown under shelter to your vegetable garden after the last frosts, choosing the best plants. use well-drained, deep soil with a low clay content.
 Install the plant very delicately — the roots are still very fragile!

 Choose a location with full sun and shelter from winds.

 The soil must be well drained in order to prevent water from stagnating: the ideal is a substrate of potting soil with an addition of 10% sand.